telepresenceio/telepresence.io/docs/pre-release/reference/intercepts/manual-agent.md

 ```

 <Alert severity="info">
-Try telepresence genyaml container --help or telepresence genyaml volume --help for the meaning of these flags.
+Enter `telepresence genyaml container --help` or `telepresence genyaml volume --help` for more information about these flags.
 </Alert>

 ### 2. Injecting the YAML into the Deployment

-Now, the `Deployment` YAML needs to be modified to include the container and volume; these will be placed as elements of `spec.template.spec.containers` and `spec.template.spec.volumes` respectively.
+You need to add the `Deployment` YAML you genereated to include the container and the volume.
+These are placed as elements of `spec.template.spec.containers` and `spec.template.spec.volumes` respectively.
-In addition, `spec.template.metadata.annotations` will have to be modified to add a new annotation, `telepresence.getambassador.io/manually-injected: "true"`
+You also need to modify `spec.template.metadata.annotations` and add the annotation `telepresence.getambassador.io/manually-injected: "true"`.
-For our example, the end result will look like the following:
+These changes should look like the following:

 ```diff
 apiVersion: apps/v1